openearth/aeolis-python/docs/user/model_description.rst

 .. tip::
    **Guidance on selecting a grain speed method**

-   * Use ``duran`` for most simulations involving landform evolution (e.g., barchans, parabolic dunes) where topographic steering is important.
+   * Use ``duran`` for most simulations involving landform evolution where topographic steering is important.
    * Use ``duran_full`` only for simulations involving topography with very steep gradients (e.g., blowout cliffs).
-   * Use ``duran_uniform`` for static topography where you need realistic, localized deposition patterns but no landform migration.
+   * Use ``duran_uniform`` for static topography where you need realistic deposition patterns but no landform migration.
    * Use ``windspeed`` only for basic, bulk transport calculations where morphodynamics are irrelevant.